Built In Boston’s 50 Startups to Watch

-Yet, up-and-coming startups with innovative ideas have the potential to make a splash in the Boston community in the years to come.
-The following 50 startups represent local tech companies — less than three years old — that are poised for a promising 2020.
-This year’s list includes a blend of first-time founders and serial entrepreneurs looking to make impacts in surgical operations, quantum computing, blockchain and more.
+The following 50 startups represent local tech companies — less than three years old — that are poised for a promising future.
+Our list includes a blend of first-time founders and serial entrepreneurs looking to make impacts in surgical operations, quantum computing, blockchain and more.

 - Marigold Health